How to easily finish outside corners

 Fold the final seams starting at point B and following a straight line.
 Press.

 Success !
 Final result (back and front) is below.

 Similar work can be done with every kind of corner, acute, right or obtuse.
 The following set of images will exemplify the case of a right corner, the steps are easily recognizable even if the images look a little differently.
-If you want to see a larger image just click on it and it will be open in a pop-out window.

 I hope I made the description clear.
 But if you have some questions don’t hesitate to ask in the comments below.